289 River Street,

 5 people favorited this theater

 By 1941, the American Theatre was operated by Warner Bros.
 Circuit Management Corp., followed by the Fabian Theaters chain in the late-1940’s.
-It converted over to adult films in the late-1960’s, and showed them until March 2006 when the theatre was raided by the police and closed down.
+It converted over to adult films in the late-1960’s when it was taken over by a local operator, John Capano, and showed them until March 2006 when the theatre was raided by the police and closed down.
 The theatre lobby and auditorium are still very original.
+The original marquee was still on the building, modified with electric lightboxes, when it was removed by the city, citing a safety hazard.

 Just login to your account and subscribe to this theater